hashgraph/hedera-mirror-node/docs/design/scheduled-transactions.md

 transaction APIs JSON response:

 - If true, return only the inner scheduled transaction
-- If false, return only the `ScheduleCreate` transaction
+- If false, return all non-scheduled transactions matching `id` including the `ScheduleCreate` transaction if exists
 - If not present, return all transactions matching `id`

 ```json